ankorom0tim0ti/ROS-Noetic-Apple-Silicon/README.md

 The advantage of the Docker module provided by this repository is that it makes building and running Docker containers easy through submodule management using shell scripts.

+*This is my first time making Dockerfile, so please feel free to submit pull requests for any improvements or corrections.*

 ## Usage
 0. For those new to Docker, please refer to the following link to install Docker Engine:
    `https://docs.docker.com/engine/install`